crossplane/crossplane/design/design-doc-template-stacks-experience.md

           # Note that this is a list of objects, so multiple can be
           # specified.
           - directory: wordpress
-        # Post create is triggered after an instance is changed
+        # Post update is triggered after an instance is changed
         postUpdate:
           - directory: wordpress
 ```